6 Plotting with ggplot2

 ggplot()

-.Define so-called “aesthetic mappings”, i.e. we determine which variables should be displayed on the X and Y axes and which variables are used to group the data.
+.Define so-called “aesthetic mappings”, i.e. determine which variables should be displayed on the X and Y axes and which variables are used to group the data.
 The function we use for this is called

 aes()